 We use only full grain cow leather to make our leather goods, which is the highest quality of leather you can get.
 So what is “full grain leather” you might ask?
+Here's a whiteboard explainer video we put together that sums it up nicely.

 But it’s what happens from here that matters most.
 Many companies do all sorts of hideous things to the leather.
 They split it, sand it, treat it, and imprint fake patterns on the surface, which is called embossing.
 When they sand down the surface, it makes the leather weaker.